DragonSenses/Algorithms/LeetCode/46-permutations/problem.md

      - **Swap**: Place the `i`-th integer first in the permutation, i.e., `swap(nums[first], nums[i])`.
      - **Recur**: Proceed to create all permutations starting from the `i`-th integer by calling `backtrack(first + 1)`.
      - **Backtrack**: Undo the swap by calling `swap(nums[first], nums[i])` to reset for the next iteration.

+## **Algorithm**

+1. Define a backtracking function that will be used to generate permutations.

+2. Use a base case to check if the current permutation is complete.

+3. Iterate over the elements, swapping to generate different permutations.

+4. Recursively call the backtracking function to generate permutations for the next position.

+5. Backtrack by swapping back to revert the changes.